kshannon-ucsd/dsc100/pages/syllabus.md

 | 1 Final Exam                                  |               25 |               50   |
 | Bonus                                         |                2 |          4 bonus   |

 - **Final exam date**: No in class final exam, this exam will be done remote.
+And will be done by yourselves
 - Your letter grade will be determined using the [standard grading scale](https://pages.stolaf.edu/dietz/typical-grading-scale/).
 Grades are not rounded up, that’s why we have included bonus points.
+- Grading specifics for each assignment can be found on the Assignments page
 ### Grades
 Grades are released often a week after the submission date, typically sooner.
 Ultimately it is your responsibility to check your final grade and get in touch if you believe there is a problem.